fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

     # run the training job
     estimator.fit({"training": training_data})

-After the training job has been completed, we deploy the model to real-time endpoint that we can use for inference.
+After the training job has been completed, we deploy the model to a real-time endpoint that we can use for inference.

 .. code:: python